 Maintenance metrics are essential for effective maintenance management.
 By tracking performance indicators, organizations can gain valuable insights into maintenance performance, and areas for improvement, and make informed decisions about resource allocation and maintenance strategies.
 Implementing maintenance metrics requires a structured approach, but the benefits – including reduced downtime, increased

 If you can’t measure these maintenance metrics, you won’t be able to improve them.
 It is possible to reduce cost, failure and downtime if you can correctly implement, measure and track these maintenance metrics.
 NEXGEN’s EAM can help contribute to effective business operations by managing and measuring these maintenance KPIs accurately.
-When you implement CMMS correctly, you are essentially setting your facility and organization up for long-term success.
+When you implement NEXGEN CMMS, you are essentially setting your facility and organization up for long-term success.